rohithdandi/Deribit-OEMS/README.md

 - nlohmann::json: Convenient handling of JSON for API requests and responses.

 - Boost UUID: Ensures thread-safe generation of unique IDs for JSON-RPC requests.

-## Further Improvements

-- adding validation and support for more order types.
--

-!!!WORK IN PROGRESS!!!